The GMC Acadia can seat seven or eight and haul a big pile of cargo. Acadia has been updated for the 2013 model year.

 Getting to the third row involves using what GM calls its Smart Slide feature.
 A handle moves the second row up and out of the way.
 As in most vehicles, the Acadia's third row is best suited for small children.
 When GMC says the Acadia is a seven- or eight-passenger vehicle: GM assumes three people are sitting in the third row, which has about nine inches less hip room than the second row.
 Putting three children back there will be possible, but three adults won't fit.
 Two adults will fit, though, with good head room and adequate leg room.
 Just don't plan to keep them back there on long trips because the low seat bottoms lack thigh support.

-Cargo capacity is generous, with 24.1 cubic feet of cargo space behind the third row.
-That's more than the trunk space of a mid-size sedan and measurably more than what's offered by the Honda Pilot or Ford Explorer.
+Generous exterior dimensions yield generous cargo capacity, with 24.1 cubic feet of cargo space behind the third row.
+That's three more than the same space in a Ford Explorer, and below headrest level what you might get in a mid-size sedan (hatchbacks and crossover cargo areas are measured differently than sedan trunks).
 A small plastic-lined bin below the floor of the Acadia's cargo compartment is perfect for carrying messy stuff.

 For more cargo space, nearly 69 cubic feet, the third row folds down easily, and a strap is used to pull it back up, requiring some effort.
 It's nice that lowering the second or third rows does not require removing the head restraints.
-When both the second and third rows are folded, the cargo area is almost flat, and there is a cavernous 115.9 cubic feet of cargo volume.
-In all cargo dimensions, the Acadia exceeds many competitors, including the Pilot and the Explorer.
+When both the second and third rows are folded, the cargo area is almost flat, and there is a cavernous 116 cubic feet of cargo volume.

 The GMC Acadia is big and heavy, but it feels smaller on the road.
 The steering doesn't require much effort, not even in a parking lot, but it still offers good feel, giving the driver a feeling of confidence about where the vehicle is heading and how it will respond.
 The Acadia turns into corners responsively and feels stable on the freeway.

 It only feels its weight when it's driven hard.
-It's nearly 5000 pounds with all-wheel drive, about 750 pounds lighter than a Yukon or Tahoe, but 500 pounds heavier than a Honda Pilot.
+It's nearly 5000 pounds with all-wheel drive, about 500 pounds lighter than a Yukon or Tahoe, but hundreds heavier than a Honda Pilot or Ford Explorer.

 The Acadia uses independent suspension in the front and rear, like most modern cars, and this provides a well-rounded blend of ride and handling.
 Bumps, tar strips and potholes are felt but only distantly, without the jarring that is part of life in a truck-based SUV.
 If you're used to driving a traditional SUV, the Acadia will be much more smooth and refined.
 The Acadia feels strong and rigid and it doesn't quiver on bumps.
 Unwanted body motions are nicely controlled, so there isn't a sloppy feeling.
-The brake feel is firm, and that makes it easy to modulate the brakes in heavy traffic, shaving off a lot of speed or just a little bit.
+The brake feel is firm, and that makes it easy to modulate the brakes in heavy traffic, shaving off a lot of speed or just a little bit, but remember this stops like a van or truck, not like a car so use your high seating position wisely.

 StabiliTrak, GM's electronic stability control system, comes standard and can help the driver maintain control on slippery surfaces.
 The system uses sensors to tell if the front or rear of the vehicle is sliding and corrects for the skid.
 If the system detects a possible rollover, it reacts to help prevent that as well.